hoeken/PsychicHttp/README.md

     * make a curl script that loads a page over and over to test the clients stuff for memory leaks
     * make a javascript page that open and closes websocket connections over and over to test that.
     * make a javascript page that open and closes eventsource connections over and over to test that.
+    * remove the esp_err_t call from onOpen and onClose callbacks
     * run loadtest benchmarks
     * figure out how to redirect http requests to https